BradleyRoss/ObjectiveC-Examples/BRossTools/BRossTools/MDFILE.md

 ## BRossTools

 This is a test of code to exercise the Xcode system.
+One of my goals was to avoid the use of Interface Builder except for attaching items in the menu bar to various programs.

+####Files

+* BRossTools.h and BRossTools.m contain a set of Objective-C classes that are under development that will be used as a library to assist programmers.
+* LocalClasses.h and BRossTools.m contain Objective-C classes that are being used to understand the technologies used in the development of MacOS applications.
+* The file AppDelegate.m has been modified to create a menu upon opening the application that can be used to call the other components contained in the application.

 ####Documentation

+The following is a list of documentation from Apple that can be used to create, modify, and understand this code.

 * [Documentation - Apple Technologies](https://developer.apple.com/documentation/technologies) - This appears to reprsent the current API's.